FAQs about my practice

 How often will I need to follow up?

 That depends on your particular situation.
 Usually a follow-up appointment is 4-8 weeks after a first visit to allow time for recommendations or lifestyle changes to have an effect and become part of your routine.
 For long-standing, complicated health concerns, more frequent follow-ups might be necessary, up to 4-5 consults in a year.
+I highly recommend a minimum of 3 visits to adequately address the complex nature of health and healing.

 FAQs about Naturopathic Medicine